mwhite42/Adafruit-MLX90614-Library/README.md

-This is a library for the MLX90614 temperature sensor
+This is a Spark Core (spark.io) port of the Adafruit library for the MLX90614 temperature sensor
+---

   Designed specifically to work with the MLX90614 sensors in the adafruit shop